 A good rule of thumb to follow is, if you wouldn’t drink it, you shouldn’t give it to your dog.
 While some sources of water seem clean, they may not be in reality.
 Luckily, there are a few guaranteed options you can stick with.

-Both a filtered tap and refrigerator dispenser are also safe sources you can use.
-Rest knowing this water quality is okay for your dog to consume.
+Both filtered tap water or a refrigerator dispenser also are safe sources you can use.
+Rest knowing this water quality is OK for your dog to consume.

 Unfortunately, there are more harmful sources of water than safe ones.
 Since dogs are curious creatures, you’ll want to keep your four-legged friends out of harm’s way.

 Chlorinated pool water isn’t safe for dogs to drink.
 Though this chemical can sanitize, it’s not something you want your pet drinking, as it can hurt their organs and make them sick.